ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/preface.md

 Aspirants are taking different approaches to get into the field, some are fortunate enough to be put into projects as freshers, but most aspirants are building their capabilities by learning theory and applying them on public data-sets.

-> While there is no dearth of free & paid material, too much of information has only confused the current crop of DS/AI aspirants.
+> While there is no dearth of free & paid material, too much of information has only confused the current crop of data intelligence aspirants.

 Based on the questions that I am asked by them on day to day basis, I can see how perplexed they are.
 Not to say, taking advantage of the situation, most of the training institutes are minting money like anything, bundling even non-relevant courses as well in data science ones.

 # Why this book?

-From a time around when data science field started picking up, every other day I get many messages from DS/AI starters & enthusiasts on ‘How can I get into DS/AI field?’.
+From a time around when data science field started picking up, every other day I get many messages from data intelligence starters & enthusiasts on ‘How can I get into data intelligence field?’.
 Over a while, I have improvised my response based on the follow-up questions they ask like:

 1. What is the difference between DS, ML, DL, AI, DM?
-2. What are the roles in DS/AI, who does what?
+2. What are the roles in data intelligence, who does what?
 3. What concepts, processes & tools they need to learn?
 4. Which books, courses, etc they need to refer to?
-5. How to build a DS/AI portfolio?
+5. How to build a data intelligence portfolio?
-6. How to write a resume for DS/AI?
+6. How to write a resume for data intelligence?
 7. How to build a helpful network?
 8. How to search for the job?
 9. How to prepare for the interview?